denlai-mshk/Powershell-for-building-Azure-ML-Workspace-in-batch/readme.md

 #  Powershell script for building Azure ML Workspace in batch
-This Powershell scripts are designed for for building Azure ML Workspace in batch.
-Each lab user (seat) will be allocated with one dedicated Azure ML workspace and one dedicated Computer Instance.
-And all the lab users shared the same Storage Account, Azure Key Vault and Application Insight.
+These PowerShell scripts are designed for building Azure ML Workspaces in batch.
+Each lab user (seat) will be allocated one dedicated Azure ML Workspace and one dedicated Computer Instance.
+All lab users will share the same Storage Account, Azure Key Vault, and Application Insights..

 Verify the Powershell version and make sure the version above 5.1
 ```PowerShell